 Gas is collected from the top of the digestors and then passed through a biological scrubber where bacteria filters it to remove hydrogen sulphide (and CO2 at our Widnes plant) which damages the engines.

-At our Widnes plant: Once it is refined to pure biomethane, the gas odour (Mercaptan), is then injected into the National Grid – producing enough gas to power 10,000 homes a year.
+At our Widnes plant: Once stripped to raw biomethane, an odarant is added (biomethane is odourless like natural gas) before it is pumped directly into the National Grid – producing enough to fuel up to 12,600 homes a year.

-Once all material is fully digested we are left with a liquid which is turned into bio-fertiliser, which we call ReGrow, for farming and agricultural use.
+Once all material is fully digested we are left with a liquid which is turned into bio-fertiliser for farming and agricultural use.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.